h8d13/Vase/.github/docs/hard_ware.md

 And for actual game files: `/home/myuser/.local/share/Steam/steamapps/common`

 Here is a very helpful [site](https://www.protondb.com) to find tweaks or work-arounds.
 Do be careful to filter with Arch and your type of hardware.

+For lutris `sudo pacman -S winetricks`

-There are also many other useful ressources like [Lutris](https://lutris.net/downloads) [THisGuyGoated](https://github.com/legluondunet/MyLittleLutrisScripts), [AreWeAntiCheatYet](https://areweanticheatyet.com/) and [Protontricks](https://flathub.org/en/apps/com.github.Matoking.protontricks)
+There are also many other useful ressources like [Lutris](https://lutris.net/downloads) [ThisGuyGoated](https://github.com/legluondunet/MyLittleLutrisScripts), [AreWeAntiCheatYet](https://areweanticheatyet.com/) and [Protontricks](https://flathub.org/en/apps/com.github.Matoking.protontricks)

-Also useful `steam --reset` in Konsole and watch logs when trying somehting out.
+Also useful `steam --reset` in Konsole and watch logs when trying something out.

 ---